 The crossover frequency is higher than originally planned, one consequence being an increase in maximum SPL from 150Hz to 250Hz because the FRS8 is no longer the limiting factor.
 The vertical off-axis response however has a dip around 2kHz because of the higher crossover.
 Placement close to a wall can compensate to some extent for the reduced output below 200Hz.

 This looks like an asymmetric filter, the extra capacitor in series with the FRS8 gives a second-order high-pass, and we would need an inductor in series with the W170S to give a second-order low-pass.
 The bass speaker actually has a voice coil inductance of 1.2mH, effectively in series, but in any case an asymmetric filter is not necessarily a bad thing, it can provide some compensation for a lack of time-alignment of the drivers, and in practice it appears to work well.
-I would have preferred a parallel crossover rather than a series crossover, but failed to achieve comparable flat response with any variation I tried with a single inductor, the best result needed two inductors of higher value than the single 1mH, and the higher cost would make it unatractive compared to the active crossover shown later.
-I have included the best second-order passive version I found at the end of this page.
+I would have preferred a parallel crossover rather than a series crossover, but failed to achieve comparable flat response with any variation I tried with a single inductor, it needed two inductors.
+I have included the simplest second-order passive version I found at the end of this page.

 The frequency response with just rectangular baffle edges revealed a problem around 3kHz, with a significant dip.
 The FRS8 has no similar dip in this area according to my previous experience with this driver, and some experimentation with the baffle edge chamfer options confirmed a baffle effect.
 The addition of a 3cm chamfer at both sides and 6cm at the top eliminates the dip, and is included for the above plot.
 Searching the various support documents reveals that a 'chamfer' is just a 45 degree cut off of the corner, but it is generally agreed that a rounded corner will work equally well or better.